-Originally from Dobbs Ferry, NY, Shelli graduated with honors from James Madison University in 2016 where she studied public administration and global justice.
+Originally from Dobbs Ferry, New York, Shelli graduated with honors from James Madison University in 2016 where she studied public administration and global justice.
 After obtaining her B.S. she went on to pursue her Masters in public administration and a Certificate in health disparities from the University of North Carolina at Chapel Hill.
 Additionally, Shelli has spent her professional experience working in nonprofit organizations with a focus on public health, equity, and collaboration.
 Most recently she was the graduate intern for a local nonprofit with a mission focused on childhood food insecurity and nutrition.

 Field placement: Indigenous Food & Agriculture Initiative